imranomar/djano-docker/README.md

 # djano-docker
-A simple docker setup for Djano.
+A simple docker setup for Djano ( that works )
 # note below command will do the build also
 sudo docker compose run web django-admin startproject composeexample .